 Back to my arm example: if they do an x-ray and find your arm is broken, they are not going to want to remove your gall bladder to fix it!
 No!
-They will then talk treatment options for your broken arm.
+They will then talk about treatment options for your broken arm.

 How I Work With You

 When I meet with someone for the first time, I spend some time getting to know a little about your history and the trauma you may have been exposed to.
 We then spend the bulk of the time going symptom by symptom of PTSD using a Clinician-Administered PTSD Scale for DSM-5, or the CAPS-5, which is the gold standard in PTSD assessment.
 (Read more about PTSD diagnosis here).
 We will also do a more general mental health evaluation because sometimes other things may be going on as well, such as depression, an anxiety disorder, or substance abuse problems, to name a few.
 Each of these are important pieces to take into consideration before jumping into treatment.
 This initial assessment helps me understand how your symptoms are currently impacting your life.
 We will then talk about the results of the assessment and possible treatment options.
 My goal is to help you make an informed decision about your mental health care.

 Without a good assessment, it’s impossible to know which treatment you may benefit most from and why.